rmloveland/load-module/README.md

 (Note: I found some other uses of `define-module` in the Scheme wilds (I think Gauche?).
 I don't use those implementations, but if you do it's trivial to replace the use of `define-module` in the module definition with something else you prefer -- one of the benefits of keeping it simple.
 Also, I know that `*.mod` is used for Modula code, so this may change as well.)

-Now, assuming you've already loaded `load-module.scm`, you have access to a new procedure, `load-module`.
+Now, assuming you've already loaded `load-module.scm`, you have access to a new syntactic form, `load-module`.

-`load-module` reads in this module file and loads the three procedures you want from `utils.scm` into your environment.
+`load-module` reads in the module definition file and loads the three procedures you want from `utils.scm` into your environment.
 Run it like so:

         > (load "load-module.scm")
-        > (load-module 'utils)
+        > (load-module utils)
         #t
         > (random-integer 199)
         76